microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/levelup/_index.md

   ![AZ CLI Version](az-cli-version-check.png)

-4. **Azure Arc Git Repository (Optional):** You can deploy LevelUp this lab environment through Azure Portal using the the instructions in this module.
-Alternatively you can clone the Azure Arc Git repository using `git clone https://github.com/microsoft/azure_arc.git`.
+4. **Azure Arc Git Repository (Optional):** You can deploy this LevelUp lab environment through Azure Portal using the the instructions in this module.
+Alternatively, you can clone the Azure Arc Git repository using `git clone https://github.com/microsoft/azure_arc.git`.
 For CLI deployment follow instructions in deployment Option 2 under Task 2 in this lab guide.

   ```shell
   git clone -b lu_arc_sql https://github.com/microsoft/azure_arc.git